 When a single person purchases an annuity as part of Medicaid planning, the state must be named primary beneficiary as well, up to the amount of Medicaid benefits paid for the annuitant’s care.
 However, there are exceptions to this, such as when the annuitant has a disabled or minor child.

 The Law on Medicaid Annuities is Evolving

 After passage of the federal Deficit Reduction Act of 2005, many changes were made to state laws regarding eligibility for Medicaid benefits.
 Some Medicaid planning strategies, including those that involve the use of Medicaid annuities, are still being tested.
 Therefore, there is some risk associated with the purchase of a Medicaid planning annuity because the state Medicaid agency may have issues with the annuity or other transactions made during the five years prior to submission of the application for Medicaid benefits.

 There are many different techniques that may be used to preserve assets, depending on the circumstances.
-For an overview, see Medicaid planning books.
+For an overview, see Medicaid planning and Medicaid planning books.